haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/install-cns.md

 ## Install CNS

-HADDOCK is using [Crystallography & NMR System (CNS)](http://cns-online.org/v1.3/) as core computing engine.
+HADDOCK is using [Crystallography & NMR System (CNS)](http://cns-online.org/v1.3/) as a core computing engine.
 CNS is a FORTRAN66 code that must be compiled on your machine, for your own hardware.

 ### Pre-compiled binaries